Uttkarsh-raj/Vuln_EYE_CLI/README.md

 ## Why Choose Us?

-Unlike traditional static analysis tools, the **Gitup CLI Tool** offers a streamlined, context-specific approach tailored to Android and Flutter projects.
-With a focus on comprehensive vulnerability detection and actionable fix suggestions, it provides a practical and efficient solution for maintaining application security.
+The Gitup CLI Tool offers a streamlined, command-line-based approach to vulnerability detection for Android applications.
+Unlike traditional tools, it provides a focused analysis of key files and dependencies and easily integrates with your CI pipeline to analyze your project, making it a seamless addition to your development workflow.

 ## Setup